JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 For example, a VCS revision number can be specified as `%build.vcs.number%`.

-## Using Build Parameters in the Build Scripts
+## Using Build Parameters in Build Scripts

 All build parameters starting with the `env.` prefix (environment variables) are passed into the build's process environment (omitting the prefix).